-Whether you like it or not, the digital age has well and truly arrived.
+Whether you like it or not, the digital age is here to stay.
 To survive in business today, you must absolutely have a digital presence so your customers can find you online.
-It’s no longer a nice to have or something for the big end of town.
+It’s no longer a ‘nice-to-have’ or something for the big end of town.

 The message on your website should be consistent throughout every page and blog post… and that consistency should continue beyond your website to every touchpoint you have with your customers both online and off.